-If the payment is And the program is Then

-Railroad Retirement ALTCS Counted as unearned income.

-SSI-MAO

-NOTE Any part of the

-MSP pension paid to an ex-

-spouse as community property under a divorce

-decree is not counted to the

-retiree.

-Adult The Tier I - Social Security Equivalent Benefit

-Caretaker Relative is counted in full as unearned income.

-Pregnant Woman

-The taxable amount of

-Child any Tier 1 - Non-Social

-KidsCare Security Equivalent Benefit, Tier II benefit,

-Radoure vested dual benefit and

-supplemental annuity is

-counted.
-Non-taxable

-amounts are excluded.

-All other pension and ALTCS Counted as unearned

-retirement payments income.

-SSI-MAO NOTE A CU

-MSD NOTE Any part of the

-MSP pension paid to an ex-

-spouse as community property under a divorce decree is not counted to the retiree.

-Adult The taxable amount of the payment is counted as

-Caretaker Relative unearned income.
-Any part that is not taxable is

-Pregnant Woman excluded.

-Child NOTE Most employment- based pensions are fully

-KidsCare taxable.

-Cash surrender ALTCS Not income.
-It is the

-SSI-MAO conversion of a resource (MA701.3).

-MSP

-Adult Pre-tax contributions, employer contributions, and

-Caretaker Relative interest and dividend parts of the payment are counted.

-Pregnant Woman

-Child

-KidsCare
+If the payment is And the program is Then Railroad Retirement ALTCS Counted as unearned income.
+SSI-MAO NOTE A CU MSP NOTE Any part of the pension paid to an exspouse as community property under a divorce decree is not counted to the retiree.
+Adult The Tier I - Social Security Equivalent Benefit Caretaker Relative is counted in full as unearned income.
+Pregnant Woman Child The taxable amount of any Tier 1 - Non-Social Security Equivalent KidsCare Benefit, Tier II benefit, vested dual benefit and supplemental annuity is counted.
+Non-taxable amounts are excluded.
+All other pension and retirement payments ALTCS Counted as unearned income.
+SSI-MAO MSP NOTE Any part of the pension paid to an exspouse as community property under a divorce decree is not counted to the retiree.
+Adult Caretaker Relative The taxable amount of the payment is counted as unearned income.
+Any part Pregnant Woman that is not taxable is excluded.
+Child NOTE Most employment- based pensions are fully KidsCare taxable.
+Cash surrender ALTCS SSI-MAO Not income.
+It is the conversion of a resource (MA701.3).
+MSP ().
+Adult Pre-tax contributions, employer contributions, and Caretaker Relative interest and dividend parts of the payment are counted.
+Pregnant Woman Child KidsCare